 Business growth comes in many forms.
 Winning new customers to grow your customer base.
 Selling more products to your existing customers.
 Purchasing a new company to expand your capabilities.
 And if you are near or at production capacity, you need to increase capacity to deliver this growth.
-In manufacturing, capacity growth typically means adding equipment or personnel.
+In most industries, manufacturing, transportation, and construction, for example, capacity growth typically means adding equipment or personnel.
 This could be production equipment, warehouse equipment, IT infrastructure, or labor.
 And expansion takes capital.
 But not all capital should be financed the same way, and not all capital funding sources are created equal.

 For many businesses, the local bank is the first source to consult with for funding.
 Most businesses have checking and/or savings accounts with a local bank and many have a personal bank representative with whom they work.
 Bank financing can be an option but depending on the type of loan, its size or the status of the business or business owner’s credit, it’s not always available and if it is available takes a long time to get approved.

 For example, many banks have entered and exited the equipment finance space, so depending on the state of the market or industry, the local bank may not be willing to finance equipment, or if so, at terms that may not be practical.
 In some cases, they might be willing but lack the specific industry expertise required to close a transaction quickly.

 A line of credit (LOC) provides a credit limit against which a firm can borrow as needed.
 The borrower can access funds from the LOC at any time provided they do not exceed the maximum credit limit set in the agreement and meet any other requirements such as collateral coverage and making timely payments.
 LOCs can either be secured by collateral or unsecured.
 Unsecured LOCs typically carry higher interest rates than secured LOCs, and most LOCs carry variable interest rates.